chris-wood/chris-wood.github.io/_posts/2016-5-13-Native-PRNG.md

 On *nix systems, this randomness is exposed via the /dev/random and /dev/urandom character devices.
 As a matter of technicality, both /dev/random and /dev/urandom use the exact same PRNG internally.
-On Linux, the /dev/random device can block if there's insufficient entropy [6 CITE], which is an issue for application stability and predictability.
+On Linux, the /dev/random device can block if there's insufficient entropy [6], which is an issue for application stability and predictability.
 Conversely, the /dev/urandom device on other modern platforms (FreeBSD and OS X, for example) provides the same randomness as its counterpart by does so without blocking.
+As an interesting implementation note, /dev/urandom is actually seeded with the PRNG used by /dev/random and then stretched whenever it's called.
+This device is re-seeded frequently, e.g., every ten minutes.

 Due to misleading documentation and false rumors, there has been confusion about which of these two devices to use when generating entropy.
 Today, the definite